At the end of the course the student should:

 - be able to analyse CSP models of systems using the model checker FDR.

 - Processes and observations of processes; point synchronisation, events, alphabets.
 Sequential processes: prefixing, choice, nondeterminism.
 Operational semantics; traces; algebraic laws.

 - Recursion.
 Fixed points as a means of explaining recursion; approximation, limits, least fixed points; guardedness and unique fixed points.

 - Concurrency.
 Hiding.
 Renaming.

-- Non-deterministic behaviours, refusals, failures; the determinism ordering.
+- Non-deterministic behaviours, refusals, failures.